gerardcsaperas/portfolio/README.md

-Gerard C. Saperas' portfolio.
+# My Portfolio

+This is the code I'm using for https://www.gerard.ninja portfolio.
 Made using React, React-Bootstrap and Node.js/Express.
+I deployed the web using www.heroku.com.